lemonmade/templates/README.md

 You can tell the script to ask you for an attachment to a note/ project by putting `attachment: ask` anywhere in the note.
 Likewise, you can put `complete: ask` anywhere in the note to have the script ask you whether or not to complete a particular task in the new instance of the template.

+You can get the script to automatically ask you for a support folder for use with my [`Support` AppleScript](http://github.com/pxldot/support).
+To do so, include the string `@support: ask` on a new line anywhere in the project note.

 There are a few compile-time options that you can change for this script.
 If you open the file in AppleScript Editor, changes to the following properties can be made without breaking anything:

 `property startEndOfFolder`: either "start" or "end", with end putting the new project instance at the top of the folder and end putting it at the bottom.